-Discover five Water Museums in the Netherlands.
+Discover five Water Museums showing the wrestle of the Netherlands with the sea.
 Examine the ways the Dutch struggled with and against water through the ages and prepare for climate change.

 Water Museum the Flood Disaster Museum

 Do not miss the Flood Disaster Museum and get to know everything about the biggest flooding ever in the history of the Netherlands.
 This tragedy unfolds when a heavy north-westerly storm raging for days pushes up the sea unprecedentedly high in The Channel at the end of January 1953.
 The dikes in the southwest of the Netherlands break well before the (spring) flood is at its highest.
 With a death toll of 1853 victims, the flooding is a national disaster.
 The first contact with the flooded area is by radio with a self-built transmitter as telephone connections are not working anymore.
 Three days after the flooding when the storm settles the evacuation of 100,000 people who have lost their homes begins.
 The Flood Disaster Museum shows a clear picture of the struggle to close the holes in the dikes and reclaim the land from the sea.

 The Flood Disaster Museum exhibits an extensive photo archive but also refers to the necessity of flood prevention today because of climate change.
 Of course, there is also ample attention to the measures taken by the Dutch government after the disaster to prevent such floods in the future.
 The Dutch government launched the “Delta project”: dikes were brought to a higher level; estuaries closed by dams and a 9 km long flood defense – Oosterscheldedam – with locks were built.
 The moving flood defense – Maeslandkering – to protect the hinterland and the port of Rotterdam is also a part of the “Delta Project.”.

 Watersnoodmuseum / Flood Disaster Museum, Weg van de Buitenlandse Pers 5, Ouwerkerk.